snie2012/snie2012.github.io/_posts/2019-03-21-sigmoid-vs-relu.md

 # Test Accuracy: 0.46
 ```

 As we can see, comparing to Sigmoid, ReLU can achieve perfect accuracy with up to 3 layers easily!
-Meanwhile, we can also see that the loss decrease becomes slows as the number of layers increase and it failed to converge with four hidden layers.
+Meanwhile, we can also see that the loss decrease becomes slower as the number of layers increases and it failed to converge with four hidden layers.

-It feels magical to see, even with such simple MLPs, that ReLU makes a big difference than Sigmoid.
+It feels magical to see, even with such simple MLPs, that ReLU makes a big difference compared to Sigmoid.
 It would be very interesting to further explore the dynamics of the gradients from layer to layer, to inspect when and where they plateaued.

 Furthermore, this sparks a much wider range of questions on the design choices of modern deep neural nets, and how each of the following choices would make a difference in the training dynamics of deep neural nets:
 - Weight initialization techniques (Xavier/Kaming initialization).
-Even in this very simple example, ReLU would not converge if the weights are not multiplied by 0,01.
+Even in this very simple example, ReLU would not converge if the weights are not multiplied by 0.01.
 - Activation functions.
 There are many more to explore than ReLU, for example LeakyReLU, tanh, GeLU etc.
 - Skip connection / Residual connection.
-This is meants to stablize deep nets.
+This is meant to stabilize deep nets.
 - Optimizer choice.
 The optimizer is a barebone SGD in this case.
 What would happen if we replace it with momentum or Adam or AdamW?
 - Layer/batch normalization.
 - Type of loss.
 Would it make a difference to replace MSE with CE in this simple case?